By Marika Sboros

 It’s official.
 US President Donald Trump is obese and shorter than he claims to be.

-Conley claims that at a weight of 243 pounds and height of 6 feet 3 inches, Trump’s BMI (body mass index) is 30.4.
+Conley claims that at a weight of 243 pounds (110kgs) and height of 6 feet 3 inches (190.5cms), Trump’s BMI (body mass index) is 30.4.
 Trump regularly claims the same height.
 BMI is a standard calculation of body weight in relation to height.
 Doctors use it to diagnose if someone is overweight or obese.
 Anything above 30 is considered obese.

 Size, height matter

-Experts say the height claim is just a symptom of a serious mental problem from which Trump suffers: pathological lying.
-In other words, a chronic inability to tell the truth.
+The height claim may just be a symptom of a mental problem from which Trump suffers: a chronic inability to tell the truth.
+In other words, pathological lying

-All of which Conley appears oblivious or conveniently ignores..
+All of which Conley appears oblivious of or conveniently just ignores.

-Some MDs tell me that just by looking at Trump, they can see that he has a serious metabolic condition: insulin resistance (IR).
-IR is epidemic worldwide, including in the US.
+Some MDs (who wish to remain anonymous) have told me that just by looking at Trump, they can see that he has a serious metabolic condition.
+It is insulin resistance (IR), a condition that has become epidemic worldwide, including in the US.

 Among the common symptoms of IR, are not just Trump’s puffy, bloated face and skin.
-(The fake tan doesn’t hide the pallid, pasty condition of his skin, they say.)
-Another symptom is the excess adipose tissue or “tyres” round his middle.
+(The fake tan doesn’t hide the pallid, pasty condition of his skin.)
+Another symptom is the excess adipose tissue or “tyre” round his middle.
 Adipose tissue is the medical profession’s euphemism for excess body fat.

 IR also significantly increases the risk of heart disease.
-The “tyres” around Trump’s middle are from what doctors call “visceral” fat in the abdominal area.
-Visceral fat is dangerous not just because it “migrates” to surrounding organs that include heart, liver and kidneys.
+The tyre around Trump’s middle is from what doctors call “visceral” fat in the abdominal area.
+Visceral fat is dangerous not just because it migrates to surrounding organs that include heart, liver and kidneys.
 It is also a sign of bodily inflammation that can affect cognitive function.

 Trump’s health ‘dirty’?